ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/syllabus-data-abstraction.md

     scheduled date and complete the test in the stated period of time.

--   **Source Code Surveys**: Graded on a checkmark basis and building on material in the textbooks and the content covered during that day's in-person classroom session, technical challenges have the following goals:
+-   **Source Code Surveys**: Graded on a checkmark basis and building on material in the textbook and the content covered during that day's in-person classroom session, technical challenges have the following goals:
-    (i) help a learner to demonstrate that they can remember learned material by recalling facts, basic concepts, and answers to questions presented in the textbooks and (ii) allow a learner to demonstrate an understanding of facts and ideas by translating, interpreting, and stating the main technical ideas presented in the textbooks.
+    (i) help a learner to demonstrate that they can remember learned material by recalling facts, basic concepts, and answers to questions presented in the textbook and (ii) allow a learner to demonstrate an understanding of facts and ideas by translating, interpreting, and stating the main technical ideas presented in the textbook.

--   **Programming Projects**: Graded on a checkmark basis and building on material in the textbooks, the content covered during that week's in-person classroom session, and the weekly technical challenges, the practical assignments further equip a learner to solve new problems in the field of discrete structures by applying --- in a new way --- their knowledge of the
+-   **Programming Projects**: Graded on a checkmark basis and building on material in the textbook, the content covered during that week's in-person classroom session, and the weekly technical challenges, the practical assignments further equip a learner to solve new problems in the field of discrete structures by applying --- in a new way --- their knowledge of the